Hood Mountain Regional Park & Preserve offers hikers a unique look at both the ferocity of the October 2017 wildfires and the resiliency of naure.

-Hood Mountain enthusiasts who have been waiting to hike to the 2,700-foot summit above the Sonoma Valley will be relieved to know that their beloved getaway is not ruined, but regenerating – undergoing a “renovation” of sorts.
+Hood Mountain enthusiasts who have been waiting to hike from the Pythian Road entrance to the 2,700-foot summit above the Sonoma Valley will be relieved to know that their beloved getaway is not ruined, but regenerating – undergoing a “renovation” of sorts.
 For months after the fire, parks staff, partners, and contractors worked to assess burned trees, repair trails, reinforce retaining walls and rebuild culverts to get the park open.

 A Forest of Green, Brown & Black